-W: Withdrawal - A "W" is assigned only for emergency withdrawal after the last day to drop courses, for reasons beyond the control of the student, such as serious illness or death in the family.
+W: Withdrawal - A "W" is assigned for a withdrawal prior to the end of the tenth week of the term.
 A "W" will appear on the transcript and does not add earned credits and does not affect GPA.

 Policy for Faculty Interactions with Students